LP-CDF/AMi_Image_Analysis/README.md

 ## Acknowledgements

-This project would not have been possible without the previous work of Dakota Handzlik published in Acta Crystallogr F Struct Biol Commun.
-2019 Nov 1;75(Pt 11):673-686. doi: 10.1107/S2053230X19014730 and initially written for Tk (https://github.com/dakota0064/Fluorescent_Robotic_Imager)
+This project would not have been possible without the previous work of Dakota Handzlik published in:
+Acta Crystallogr F Struct Biol Commun.
+2019 Nov 1;75(Pt 11):673-686. doi: 10.1107/S2053230X19014730
+and initially written for Tk (https://github.com/dakota0064/Fluorescent_Robotic_Imager)